Karen Stintz: 2014 mayoral race

 On October 27, 2013, Stintz announced that she would run for mayor in 2014.
 She said, "I believe in the fiscal agenda of Rob Ford, but I worry that another four years of Rob Ford may not move the city forward.
 And I want to continue to build our city."
 After stepping down as TTC chair in February, registered as a candidate on February 24, 2014.
 Her campaign focused on fighting congestion, creating safe neighbourhoods and building strong communities.
 Some of her proposals are a "downtown relief subway line, reform the land transfer tax, [and] a joint Toronto–U.S. bid for the 2026 World Cup and explore a 'hybrid' solution for the eastern part of the Gardiner Expressway."
 On August 21, 2014, Stintz announced she was dropping out of the race and would not seek re-election as city councillor.

 Later career

 In late August 2014, after withdrawing from the mayoral election, Stintz expressed interest in becoming commissioner of the Canadian Football League.
 In 2015, she was appointed as executive director of the nonprofit arts service organization ArtsBuild Ontario.
 In November 2015, Stintz was named president and CEO of the Ontario chapter of the Variety Village children's charity.

-She remains in that capacity as of July 2023.
-In 2024, Stintz sought the Conservative Party of Canada nomination in her home riding of Eglinton—Lawrence.
-She was nominated despite allegations from members of the riding association that the party interfered in her favour.
+Conservative Party of Canada Candidate - Eglinton-Lawrence - 2025 Federal Election

+Stintz left Variety Village in 2024 to seek the Conservative Party of Canada nomination in her home riding of Eglinton—Lawrence.
+She won the nomination and became the Conservative Party of Canada candidate in Eglinton—Lawrence in the 2025 Federal Election.
+Stintz received 29,061 votes, or 47.8% of the vote, finishing second to Liberal Party of Canada candidate Vince Gasparro, who received 29,949 (49.3%).
+Gasparro's margin of victory was 888 votes, or 1.5 percentage points, making the race one of the closest federal contests in Toronto.
+Although Stintz did not win the seat, her 2025 campaign produced one of the Conservative Party's strongest results in Toronto and was the strongest performance by a Conservative candidate in Eglinton—Lawrence since the riding's creation, surpassing Joe Oliver's 2011 election victory.
+Her vote total was the third-highest received by any candidate in the riding's history, behind only Gasparro's 2025 result and Marco Mendicino's 2019 re-election.

+Author and Beyond Good Enough: Toronto and the Crisis of Urban Complacency

+In July 2026, Stintz announced her debut book "Beyond Good Enough: Toronto and the Crisis of Urban Complacency" published by Sutherland House Experts.
+The book is scheduled for release on September 15, 2026.
+The book examines Toronto's development since the 1998 amalgamation of the city's six former municipalities.
+Drawing on her experience as a former Toronto City Councillor and Chair of the Toronto Transit Commission (TTC), Stintz examines what she identifies as political, structural, and cultural challenges facing the city.
+The book discusses issues including governance, affordability, public services, and Toronto's competitiveness.